-The hyperonic abundances found in our EoS are broadly consistent with the predictions of other (both early and recent) models.
-Indeed, these are determined by the hyperon mass spectrum and conditions of charge neutrality and $\beta$-equilibrium.
-By varying the scalar meson couplings, we showed that the stiffer the EoS the larger are the densities at which any type of hyperon appears.
-For example, substantial amounts of cascades appear already at densities of the order $(3-4)\rho_0$ for a soft EoS and only trace amounts for a stiff EoS.
+The hyperonic abundances found in our EoS are broadly consistent with the predictions of other models, both early and recent, as these are determined by their mass spectrum and conditions of charge neutrality and $\beta$-equilibrium.
+By varying the scalar--meson couplings, we showed that the stiffer the EoS the larger are the densities at which any type of hyperon appears.
+For example, if for soft EoS a substantial amount of cascades can be built up, only trace amounts are found in stiff EoS.
 Furthermore, at non-zero temperatures the thresholds for the onset of hyperons are located at densities lower than those at zero temperature.
-It is evident that during the early cooling stage of a neutron star (the time period when the temperature drops from tens of MeV to a MeV and matter becomes transparent to neutrinos) a rearrangement of particle content of matter must take place.
+It is evident that during the early cooling stage of a neutron star, i.e., the period where the temperature drops from tens of MeV to a MeV and matter becomes transparent to neutrinos, a rearrangement of particle content of matter must take place.